jpiringer/jpmarkdown/README.md

 at the moment there are these renderers:
 - PlainTextRenderer: renders everything into a plain std::string. code execution does not work really. i only added some fake results for testing
+- HTMLRenderer: renders everything into a very simple html std::string. code execution does not work really. i only added some fake results for testing